amaysim-au/docker-serverless/example/README.md

 Example
 =======

-This example shows how to deploy to AWS using `aws-serverless` container.
+This example shows how to deploy to AWS using `aws-serverless` image.

 It has 2 components: